nycjv321/nycjv321.github.io/_posts/2020-01-12-what-makes-a-bad-test.md

 * Lack of Team Ownership
 * Non-determinstic/Flaky - randomly fail

-Let's try and explain what exactly this means and some of the ways of addressing these characteristics.
+Let me try and explain what exactly this means and some of the ways of addressing these characteristics.

 ### Low value-add